Gravenstafel Ridge and Mount Haig

 June 21, 2008

 After learning of Vern Dewit's and Wietse Bylsma's successful early season ascents of Mount Haig and Gravenstafel Ridge the previous week, Dinah and I decided on the same trip.
-Like them – and unlike the book route – we would do the trip in reverse.
+Like them – and unlike the guidebook route – we did the trip in reverse.

-After taking photos from the top of Gravenstafel Ridge we headed down to Gravenstafel-Haig col, scrambling over or around short cliff bands.
-From the col it's mostly a scramble with only mild exposure, unless one attempts to ascend the right side of the ridge!
-After the scrambling we hurriedly hiked to the summit without stopping to remove our helmets.
+After taking photos from the top of Gravenstafel Ridge, we headed down to Gravenstafel-Haig col, scrambling over or around short cliff bands.
+From the col it's mostly a scramble with mild exposure unless one attempts to ascend the right side of the ridge!
+After the scrambling, we hurriedly hiked to the summit without stopping to remove our helmets.
 Clouds were moving in and a thunderstorm seemed imminent.

-Since Mount Haig is the highest peak around, there were great views all around.
+Since Mount Haig is the highest peak around, there were great views in all directions.
 Two huge summit cairns attest to the popularity of this mountain ascent.
-Soon after we started our descent we heard thunder.
+Soon after we started our descent, we heard thunder.

 Thus far the counterclockwise route worked well for us.
-But as we came down the backside of the mountain we encountered a series of cliff bands.
+But as we came down the backside of the mountain, we encountered a series of cliff bands.
 These would be easily negotiated going up since weaknesses would be spotted quickly, but coming down is a different matter.
-We followed the tops of cliffs, peering over edges, looking for places to descend.
+We followed the tops of cliffs, peering over edges, looking for and finding places to descend.

 I suspect either route – clockwise or counterclockwise – has its advantages and disadvantages, but however it's done, this is an enjoyable scramble!

-We start at the chair lift but soon head right to reach the road.
+We started at the chair lift but soon headed right to reach the road

-Coming up through the break in the trees
+Coming up through a break in the trees

-The ascent is mostly steep all the way to the summit of Gravenstafel Ridge.
+The ascent is mostly a steep hike to the summit of Gravenstafel Ridge

-We mostly avoid the road which snakes up the mountain.
+We mostly avoided the road which snakes up the mountain

 If it weren't for the snow we'd be hiking on vegetation and debris.

-The prominent peak in the background (mouse over) is Mount Darrah.
+The prominent peak in the background is Mount Darrah (mouse over)

 Almost at the false summit